ShineOnCom/api/README.md

 #### POST `Sku` REQUEST:

 > If you already have an artwork_id, then transport will occur much faster by specifying it instead of artwork data.
-However, it may make sense to pass your artwork along when you create your Sku, creating both an artwork object and a sku object in one request.
-Furthermore, you may optionally specify a transformation_id to receive back a Sku object, Artwork object and a render all with one request.
+However, it may make sense to pass your artwork along when you create your Sku, creating both an `Artwork` object and a `Sku` object in one request.
+Furthermore, you may optionally specify a transformation_id to receive back a `Artwork` object, `Sku` object and a `transformation_src` (or render) all with one request.

 ```
 {